MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Issue_3.md

 >*- Dan*

-#### *Absolutely amazing!
-Thank you so much, Dan, for sharing your insights and providing us with this valuable content!*
+#### 🎉*Absolutely amazing!
+Thank you so much, Dan, for sharing your insights and providing us with this valuable content!* 🎉

 🔗 LinkedIn: [Daniel Nagaoka](https://www.linkedin.com/in/daninagaoka/)